If you’re interested in law, good with people, detail-oriented and organized, legal assistant could be an ideal career path.

 Think legal assistant training is right for you?
 Your next step is to find a program that fits your needs.
 Get started by talking with a Herzing Admissions Advisor.

 Our Advisors will discuss your interests, learning needs, and career goals to ensure this program is a good fit.
 They will walk you through on-campus and online training options, and explain tuition costs and financial aid.

 Even if you don’t choose Herzing, our Advisors can provide valuable information on the career path.
 Our goal is to give you accurate information and guidance, so you’re fully prepared to make an informed decision.

-Click below to explore the Legal Assistant program and chat live with an Advisor right now.
+Click below to explore the Legal Assistant program or chat live with an Advisor right now.
 We’re here to help!